A Tougher Road With Biden: The World Leaders Who Banked On Trump

 The relationship with Mexico's Andrés Manuel López Obrador

 When he launched his campaign for president in 2015, Trump vilified Mexicans: "They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."
 He also repeatedly threatened tariffs on Mexican exports.
-But over the years, and especially as he worked to secure the United States-Mexico-Canada trade agreement, Trump and Mexican President Andrés Manuel López Obrador's relationship has grown closer.
+But over the years, and especially as he worked to secure the U.S.-Mexico-Canada trade agreement, Trump and Mexican President Andrés Manuel López Obrador's relationship has grown closer.
 Critics of López Obrador say that he caved in to Trump by adopting harsher policies toward Central American migrants.
-But analysts say the Mexican leader didn't have much choice particularly as he faced Trump's threats of tariffs and forcing Mexico to pay for a border wall.
+But analysts say the Mexican leader didn't have much choice, particularly as he faced Trump's threats of tariffs and forcing Mexico to pay for a border wall.

 Latin America